Hours of Operation: Mon - Fri 8:00am - 8:00pm

 Dental

 Dental care is an essential part of the overall health of your pet.
 While under anesthesia, your pet receives a complete oral exam.
-The teeth are probed, scaled and polished, a dental chart is completed, and x-rays are taken as needed.
+The teeth are probed, scaled and polished, a dental chart is completed, and digital x-rays are taken as needed.
 Once the x-rays are reviewed, oral surgery may be needed to remove abscessed, worn or broken teeth.
 Advanced cases needing endodontics, such as root canals, may need to be referred to a local specialist.

 Anesthesia Monitoring